-They now have three locations; the original in College Park, at Florida Hospital’s Health Village, and inside the North Quarter Market.
+They have two locations; Florida Hospital’s Health Village, and inside the North Quarter Market.

 If you've been to a local coffee shop in Orlando, you've probably already enjoyed Lineage Coffee.
 Lineage Coffee is brewed at various Central Florida locations including Duo 58 in Oviedo, New General in Winter Park, Cozee Cafe in Lake Mary, and Lineage's own coffee shop inside East End Market in the Audubon Park Garden District.
 They roast a variety of single origin coffee beans which rotate from time to time; presently from Ethiopia, Guatemala and Kenya, and roasting takes place at their East End Market location.

 For those who want the Lineage experience at home, bags of their coffee and bottles of cold brew can be purchased via their website as well as at their East End shop, and at their second location on the corner of Mills and Colonial in the Mills 50 area.
 Their bottled cold brew comes in 3 flavors: Black, White, and a vegan option and is a favorite among Orlando coffee lovers.

 Charlene Blanchard & Adam W. Kelley are not only the owners and roasters at Coterie Coffee Co, they're also engaged.
 They are small batch local roasters whose coffee is available via online ordering or occasional pop-ups around Orlando.
 Some of their past pop-ups include Casa Feliz in Winter Park, Horizons Vintage in Ivanhoe Village, and West Elm.

 Coterie roasts single origin coffee, whose origins are rotated on a weekly basis.
 Recently they've focused on sourcing beans produced by female coffee farmers, and currently are roasting coffee beans with origins coming from El Salvador and Honduras.